IevgeniiaAbdulina/React-Redux-Udemy-Courses/README.md

 **YouTube video search application**

--Get a search term from the user\
+-Get a search term from the user.\
--Use this search term to trigger a search request from YouTube free API\
+-Use this search term to trigger a search request from YouTube free API.\
--With YouTube API we going to do a search for a list of videos matching with this search term\
+-With YouTube API we going to do a search for a list of videos matching with this search term.\
--Show a video list on the screen\
+-Show a video list on the screen.\
--Show a selected video
+-Show a selected video.

 _Using:_\
 [axios](https://github.com/axios/axios)\